karnajitsen/Multiple_Sclerosis/README.md

 # Multiple Sclerosis
-This project predict Multiple Sclerosis disease from Roche data
+This project attempt to analyse/predict Multiple Sclerosis disease from Roche data